amittri1025/Presentation/README.md

 **My username will change here** , and **your username will showup**, it's because my repository is copied in your account. 💁‍♂️

+**We'll take this Repository (or Folder) in your computer 🥶🥶** Before that
+## Make a Folder for Github on Desktop, and open the Folder in CMD or Terminal

 3. Clone this repository on to your system
 ``` git clone https://github.com/YOURGITHUBUSERNAME/Presentation```